samre12/deep-trading-agent/README.md

 Implementation is adapted from [this](https://github.com/yscacaca/DeepSense) Github repository with a few simplifications in the network architecture to incorporate learning over a single time series of the Bitcoin data.

 ### Deep Q Trading
-Implementation is adapted from this [Medium post](https://hackernoon.com/the-self-learning-quant-d3329fcc9915).
+Implementation is inspired from this [Medium post](https://hackernoon.com/the-self-learning-quant-d3329fcc9915).
+The actual implementation of the Deep Q Network is adapted from [DQN-tensorflow](https://github.com/devsisters/DQN-tensorflow).